PR can show you how to take control of your online image

 Be proactive.
 Once you know what’s out there, don’t just ignore it.
 You need to address and fix negative comments and information.
 For example, if you start to see complaints about poor customer service at your company, you may have to retrain your staff.
 Then, let consumers know how you are working to fix the issue.
 Also, don’t forget to thank and reward the fans who make positive comments.

 Be prepared.
 When a situation does develop into a crisis (either on- or offline), be ready to handle it.
 Have a crisis communications plan in place so that you don’t get caught completely off-guard and you can hit the ground running.

 Be transparent.
 The more consumers know about your company, what you stand for and how you operate, the less likely they will be to go on the attack.
 They may also be more willing to give you the benefit of the doubt and extra time while you work through the issue.

 Be smart.
 Hire the right PR firm to help you.
 Your in-house PR staff is probably already overwhelmed handling the promotion and communications necessary for a medium or large company.
 Handling social media is a time-consuming task and crises can get complicated.
 It’s best to call in professionals for assistance and advice.

 The experts at Axia Public Relations can help you manage social media and defend your brand.
-Contact us today or download our free Online Reputation Management e-book for more information on how we work to keep a few bad apples (or snowballs) from ruining your company’s future.
+Contact us today or download our Online Reputation Management e-book for more information on how we work to keep a few bad apples (or snowballs) from ruining your company’s future.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter